Compassion Buddies

 Ethiopia, 19 years old

 This young woman has been bounced around a lot between sponsors.
 I do not know if I’m going to win her trust, it’s been a while, but so far no dice.
+It’s not looking good, peeps.
+Also, after a little thought I decided not to share her photo, because I’m uncertain that she’d be comfortable with that.
+Consent is important.

 Catherine